 2. What are the reasons MaleSurvivor has put this policy into place?

-The Weekend of Recovery program has included gender diversity since its inception; however, as the program has evolved, we have recognized the need to reach out to clarify how broadly our invitation for inclusion extends.
+Our events have included gender diversity since the beginning; however, as our programming has evolved, we have recognized the need to reach out to clarify how broadly our invitation for inclusion extends.
 This new policy is meant to formalize that we are now inviting male-identified transgender and intersex survivors to register and attend.

 We have a deep commitment that all survivors need to have a safe place for healing and recovery.
-Because the Weekends of Recovery are meant to be a male-identified space, we feel it is beneficial to clarify that our weekends are welcoming to any survivor who is male-identified at the time they attend one of our Weekends.
+Because our work focuses on male survivors, we feel it is beneficial to clarify that our events are welcoming to any survivor who is male-identified.

-Feel free to ask any questions and express any concerns with any of the members of the Leadership Team before the Weekend of Recovery and any of the facilitators during the Weekend.
-The Weekends of Recovery are a place to explore and examine personal fears, prejudices, and needs and to consider reaching out and offering understanding and acceptance to others, which is typically denied survivors.
+Feel free to ask any questions and express any concerns with the event’s leader(s).
+Our events are a place to explore and examine personal fears, prejudices, and needs and to consider reaching out and offering understanding and acceptance to others, which is typically denied survivors.